Creative Commons License 2024 Volume 11 Issue 2

 One of the other methods and formulations in pest control, especially types resistant to common pesticides, is the preparation and use of Nano formulations of extract extracted from plants.
 The very thin layer formed by the Nano formulation of the active substances of the plants causes longer-term repelling effects [23].

 In another study, silver Nanoparticles of Heartleaf moonsead extract have very good effects against head lice and larvae of malaria vector mosquitoes.
 In this study, silver nanoparticles prepared from plant extract have about 5 times more anti-head lice effect [24].
-In the study of Santhoshkumar et al. the effects of coating the formulation of silver nanoparticles of Nelumbo nucifera extract on malaria and filaria vectors were evaluated.
+In the study of Santhoshkumar et al., the effects of coating the formulation of silver nanoparticles of Nelumbo nucifera extract on malaria and filaria vectors were evaluated.
 In this study, silver nanoformulation of plant extract compared to its normal extract has almost 10 times the larvicidal effects [25].
-Silver nanoparticles prepared by reduction reaction using Annona squamosa leaf extract had good effects against Culex quinquefasciatus, Anopheles stephensim, and Aedes aegypti mosquito larvae [25].
+Silver nanoparticles prepared by reduction reaction using Annona squamosa leaf extract had good effects against Culex quinquefasciatus, Anopheles stephensi, and Aedes aegypti mosquito larvae [25].

-The nanoparticle formulation of Eclipta prosttata extract has much greater larvicidal effects against malaria and filarial vectors compared to the normal plant extract.
+The nanoparticle formulation of Eclipta prostrata extract has much greater larvicidal effects against malaria and filarial vectors compared to the normal plant extract.
 So, in comparison, nanoformulation has a 4-5 times stronger effect on mosquito larvae [26].

 Silver nanoparticles of aqueous extract of Mimosa pudica plant have very good larvicidal effects on malaria filaria vectors and ticks.
 In this study, the nanoformulation has more than 5 times the pesticide effect compared to the conventional formulation of the above plant extract [27].